Linked Internships: UofMN to Buenos Aires

 Coursework

-The 4-credit virtual internship course will consist of lectures, small-group discussions, readings, posting to prompts, blogs, essays, a mock interview, and a presentation.
-Along with the class, you’ll be assigned projects for 12–20 hours per week at your internship placement.
+The 4-credit linked internship course will consist of lectures, small-group discussions, readings, posting to prompts, blogs, essays, a mock interview, and a presentation.
+Along with the class, you’ll be assigned projects for about 10-15 hours per week at your internship placement during the semester and 20 hours per week while you are abroad.
+Students must complete a minimum of 120 hours with their internship in order to pass the course.
 The course will help you apply in-class knowledge to your work and understand your newly developed professional skills to articulate in professional situations.

-For Spanish majors and minors: In the past, the program could be counted as an elective without a Critical Analysis prerequisite provided that you enroll in a Spanish-taught section of the course and conduct your internship in Spanish.
+For Spanish majors and minors: In the past, the program could be counted as an elective without a Critical Analysis prerequisite provided that you complete your assignments in Spanish and conduct your internship in Spanish.
 Consult the Spanish Department for approval.

 Virtual Internship Syllabus (PDF)